 “We want a link to this website: ____________“

-This whole scam was a link building technique!
-And a very “black hat” one, if I do say so.
+This whole thing was a link building attempt!
+And a very “black hat technique“, if I do say so myself.

-After a little bit of back and forth, I finally told them that I was privy to the scam and that I would be reaching out to every website that had linked to them and tell them it was a scam.
+After a little bit of back and forth, I finally told them that I was privy to the scam and that I would be reaching out to every website that had linked to them and tell them they had been hoodwinked.

 They never responded to me again.